Bhindi Masala Recipe

 Pro Tips By Neha

 Choose young, tender okra with small pods.
-Larger pods have large seeds which are difficult to digest.
+Larger pods have large seeds, which are difficult to digest.

 Wipe the bhindi well before chopping them.

-You can add aloo (potatoes) to this dish and make aloo bhindi masala recipe.
+Add aloo (potatoes) to this dish and make aloo bhindi masala recipe.

 Make a Jain version of this okra recipe by skipping onions and garlic.